syncfusion-content/winui-docs/winui/SegmentedControl/Disable-Items.md

 ## Disable items

-You can disable the items using the `SetItemEnabled` Method.
+The Segmented control allows you to disable the items using the `SetItemEnabled` Method.
+The method has following two parameters:

+* `index` - The integer value indicating the index of the item.
+* `isEnabled` - The boolean value indicating whether the item should be enabled or not

 {% tabs %}
 {% highlight xaml %}